An Attorney Can Stand By Your Side

-Although Bowles & Verna LLP is well known for its litigation expertise, it has developed and expanded its corporate and business practice considerably since 1988.
-Our role in transactional practice is to help accomplish strategic objectives — to launch new ventures, structure acquisitions, and reorganizations, manage operations and preserve assets for ultimate disposition.
+Although Bowles & Verna LLP is well known for its litigation expertise, we have developed and expanded our corporate and business practice considerably since 1988.
+Our role in transnational practice is to help accomplish strategic objectives – to launch new ventures, structure acquisitions and reorganizations, manage operations and preserve assets for ultimate disposition.
 We serve as general counsel to a number of small and mid-size companies in a variety of industries, and we provide a full spectrum of advice and counsel, including:

 Our clients include developers, owner-operators, financial institutions, and brokers.
-Recently, the firm has handled an increasing number of matters relating to problem loans, workouts, bankruptcies, and refinancings.
+Recently, the firm has handled an increasing number of matters relating to problem loans, workouts, bankruptcies, and refinancing.
 We have considerable expertise in: